marijnh/Eloquent-JavaScript/04_data.md

 down—because the comparison that checks whether the loop is finished needs to be `>=` rather than `<=` when counting downward.

-It might also be worthwhile to use a different default step, namely -1, when the end of the range is smaller than the start.
+It might also be worthwhile to use a different default step, namely, -1, when the end of the range is smaller than the start.
 That way, `range(5, 2)` returns something meaningful, rather than getting stuck in an ((infinite loop)).
 It is possible to refer to previous